 Different types of wasp nests are composed of wood fiber and clay.
-They construct their nests in the cavities of trees and branches, the eaves of houses (also known as paper wasps), the sides of houses, as well as other holes and containers (yellowjackets).
+They construct their nests in the cavities of trees and branches, the eaves of houses (also known as paper wasps), the sides of houses, and other holes and containers (yellowjackets).

-It is easy to see why finding a wasp nest on your property or yard might set off alarm bells for you.
+It is easy to see why finding a wasp nest on your property or yard might set off alarm bells.

 These wasps are fiercely territorial, and some of their species can be quite violent.